-Definitions-When used in these regulations, the following words and phrases have these meanings:
+Definitions.
+When used in these regulations, the following words and phrases have these meanings:

-Parked vehicle: a motor vehicle with no licensed driver at the wheel.
+Parked vehicle.
+This is a motor vehicle with no licensed driver at the wheel.

-Permit: a parking placard issued by Police and Safety or its designees.
+Permit.
+This is a parking placard issued by University Police or its designees.

-Restricted hours: when classes are in session between 7 a.m. and 11 p.m.
+Restricted hours: Classes are in session between 7 a.m. and 11 p.m.
 Mondays through Saturdays and 10 a.m. and 11 p.m. on Sundays.
 During restricted hours, you must display a valid permit to park in designated "A" (employee) or handicapped parking areas.
 Appropriate coins must be placed in meters during these hours.

-Vehicle: any propelled device with two or more wheels.
-Visitor: a person who is neither a student nor a staff member, including people attending meetings or conferences.
+Vehicle.
+This is any propelled device with two or more wheels.

+Visitor.
+This is a person who is neither a student nor a staff member, including people attending meetings or conferences.

-Permits
+Parking Permits